- Relieves asthma symptoms

 - You have acute severe asthma

-Yes, you can buy airomir online from most UK online pharmacies.
-However you will need to ensure that you complete an online health consultation which will then be assessed by a doctor to ensure the treatment is suitable for you.
+Yes, you can buy Airomir online from most UK online pharmacies, like Medicine Direct.
+However, you will need to ensure that you complete an online health consultation, which will then be assessed by a doctor to ensure the treatment is suitable for you.

 Airomir Indications and Dose

 All of our doctors and pharmacists follow NICE guidelines when prescribing Airomir Inhalers.

 Always use Airomir exactly as instructed by your doctor or pharmacist.
 Read the patient information and ask your doctor or pharmacist if you are not sure.